Gian Piero Galeazzi

 Gian Piero Galeazzi (18 May 1946 – 12 November 2021), also known as Giampiero Galeazzi, was an Italian competition rower, sport journalist, commentator, and television personality.

 Life and career

-Born in Rome, Galeazzi graduated in statistics, then he was a competition rower, becoming a junior world champion and participating in Mexico Olympics in 1968.
+Born in Rome, Galeazzi graduated in statistics, then he was a competition rower, becoming a junior world champion and participating in the Mexico Olympics in 1968.

-In 1972 he was hired by RAI as a sport commentator.
+In 1972, he was hired by RAI as a sports commentator.
 Galeazzi went on to work both on TV and radio, following rowing as well as tennis and soccer.
-In 1992 he was invited to host the RAI sport program with the highest rating at the time, 90º minuto.
-From 1994 his role was expanded to co-conductor and entertainer of the variety show Domenica in.
+In 1992, he was invited to host the RAI sport programme with the highest rating at the time, 90º minuto.
+From 1994, his role was expanded to co-conductor and entertainer of the variety show Domenica in.

 Galeazzi died on 12 November 2021, at the age of 75, due to complications from diabetes.